-A figure in deep blue and silver robes rode up toward her carriage.
-Yet, his robes weren’t simple ones, like the monks wore back in Idris.
-These had massive, peaked shoulders that almost looked like some kind of armor, and a matching headdress.
+A figure in deep blue and silver robes rode up to her carriage.
+Tis robes weren’t simple garments, like the monks wore back in Idris.
+These had massive, peaked shoulders that almost looked like some kind of armor, as well as a matching headdress.
 Another might have called it a hat, but it seemed far too ornate.
 Hats were things one wore in the highlands to keep one’s ears warm.
-This. . .combined with the exaggerated size of the robes and the brilliant colors, it made Siri want to shrink back into her carriage.
-She felt her hair paling to a colorless white--curling up and shortening to almost boyish lengths--as the figure road up to her window.
+This. . .combined with the brilliant colors and exaggerated layers of the robes, made Siri want to shrink back into her carriage.
+She felt her hair paling to a colorless white as the figure approached her window.

 He bowed.
-“Lady Sisirinah Royal,” the man said in a deep voice, “I am Tridees, high priest of his Grace, Susebron the Majestic, Returned, God and King of Hallandren.
-Please, accept this token honor guard to guide you to the Court of Gods.”
+“Lady Sisirinah Royal,” the man said in a deep voice, “I am Tridees, high priest of his Grace, Susebron the Majestic, Returned God and King of Hallandren.
+You will accept this token honor guard to guide you to the Court of Gods.”

 Token?
 Siri thought.

-The priest was obviously waiting for a response.
-But, Siri found she just couldn’t speak.
-It was all too much.

-“The lady’s right pleased with the reception, Cutie,” Mab said, leaning over.
-“You can take us right on in, then.”

-The priest raised an eyebrow, perhaps at being called ‘cutie.’
-“And you are?” he asked.

-“Mab.
-Her highness’s head lady in waiting.”

-“I. . .see,” the man said, but nodded his well-hatted head and turned his horse about.

-Siri watched for a few more moments, waiting until the procession started going again.
-Then, finally, she tore her eyes away from the display and glanced at Mab.
-The cook leaned with one elbow against the window, idly watching out the window.

-“I don’t think you should have been so rude to him,” Siri said.

-“What?”
-Mab said.
-“That priest?
-Nonsense.
-That’s the only way to treat them.
-Far too full of themselves, those ones.”

-Siri paused.
-“Wait.
-You’ve in Hallandren before?”
-“Course I have, dear,” Mab said.
-“Course I have.
-Now, you’ll want to watch out your window.
-You only get to enter T’Telir for the first time once!”

-Siri frowned, but eventually did as suggested.
+The priest was didn’t wait for a response.
+He spun his horse, as if he considered her approval or disapproval to be immaterial, and started back toward the city.
+Her carriage rolled after him, her soldiers marching uncomfortably around the vehicle.

+Siri sat back, eyes wide.
 The truth was, she was too overwhelmed to do much else.

 As they rolled down the highway, they left the jungle behind.
-Siri watched it go with trepidation--though the highlands had been very different from the wild, overrun forests of the lowlands, she had been as far down as the treeline a couple of times.
-With the jungle went her last real thread of familiarity.

-The forest gave way to sporadic bunches of palm trees, and Siri was surprised to see how much sand was mixed with the dirt.
-However, her view of the landscape soon grew obstructed by the vast field of soldiers who stood at attention on either side of the road.
+It gave way to sporadic bunches of palm trees, and Siri was surprised to see how much sand was mixed with the dirt.
+Her view of the landscape soon grew obstructed by the vast field of soldiers who stood at attention on either side of the road.

-“My,” Siri said as they rolled through the blue and gold ranks, “they certainly are trained well.
-They hardly seem to be breathing.”

-“They ain’t breathing, dear,” Mab said.
-“Those are Lifeless.
-They form the armies down here.”
+“Austre, God of Colors!” one of Siri’s guards suddenly exclaimed.
+“They’re not breathing!”

 Siri’s hair--which had begun to drift to auburn--snapped to fearful white again.
+The soldier was right.
+The faces of the Hallandren troops standing on the vast fields had dull grey skin, with no color in them.
+The eyes, the skin, even the hair--it looked as if it had been drained completely of color, leaving behind only a monochrome grey.

-“That’s impossible,” she said.
-“Those can’t be Lifeless.
-They look like men!”
+Those can’t be Lifeless! she thought.
+They look like men!

-Mab chuckled.
-“Well, what else would they look like?
-You bring a corpse back from the dead, and it starts to look like a chicken instead?”
+Of course, she immediately realized that it was a silly thought.
+What were they supposed to look like?
+Lifeless were men who had died, then been brought back to life as mindless soldiers by the Hallandren use of BioChromatic Breath.